 Package name Remarks

 alsa-lib -

 audit-libs -

+Package name Remarks

+bzip2-libs Required when using pgBackRest.

 cyrus-sasl-lib -

 pcp-system-tools Required when using parallel scan.

-Package name Remarks

 gdb Required when using pgx_fjqssinf command.

 glibc -

 iputils Required for Mirroring Controller.

 libnsl2 -

 libicu Provides collation support.
 Install 67.x.

 libgcc -

 libmemcached-awesome Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

 libzstd -

-llvm llvm version 13.0 .x is required to run SQL using just-in-time compilation.
+llvm Versions 17.0.x, 16.0.x, or 15.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

-Install the package that contains libLLVM -13 .so.
+Install the package that contains libLLVM-17.so,llibLLVM-16.so, or llibLLVM-15.so.

-For example, version 13.0 .x of "llvm-libs"l published with Application Streams includes libLLVM -13 .so.
+For example, version 17.0.x of "llvm-libs" published with Application Streams includes libLLVM-17.so.

+By default, version 17.0.x is used.

+If you use a version other than 17.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

+For example, use llvmjit-vsn16 when using version 16.0.x.
 Fujitsu Enterprise Postgres is configured to use runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 If you turn off the jit parameter, you do not need to install llvm.

-Failure to install llvm without turning off the jit parameter can result in errors during SQL execution.
-For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.
+If the jit parameter is on and llvm is not installed, an error may occur during SQL execution.
+For more information about runtime compilation, see "Just-in-Time Compilation (JIT) " in the PostgreSQL Documentation.

 lz4-libs -

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
 Install 5.32.

 protobuf-c Required if using the Transparent Data Encryption feature when using a key management system as a keystore.
 Install 1.3.3.

 python3 Required when using PL/Python based on Python 3.
 Install 3.9.x.

+Package name Remarks

 rsync Required when using Pgpool-II.

 sysstat Required when using pgx_fjqssinf command.
 Set up the sar command after installation.

 libselinux Required for sepgsql.

 tcl Required when using PL/Tcl.
 Install 8.6.

 unzip -

 xz-libs -

-Package name Remarks

 zlib -

 java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.
 Use build 1.8.0.322.b06 or later for ppc64le architecture.